 Evidence of your skills and knowledge may take a variety of forms and could include certification (formal qualification or statement of attainment), references from past employers, testimonials from clients and work samples.
 The assessor must ensure that the evidence is authentic, valid, reliable, current and sufficient:

-- Reliable means that the evidence can withstand scrutiny has integrity and reasonably indicates that the applicant is able to perform a task to a specified standard with regularity and consistency;
+Reliable means that the evidence can withstand scrutiny has integrity and reasonably indicates that the applicant can perform a task to a specified standard with regularity and consistency;

-- Sufficient means that an adequate amount of evidence must be provided.
-An 'adequate' amount is to an extent a matter of judgement and will depend on the type of evidence provided; if an application for RPL is compelling, then the evidence provided is adequate.
+Sufficient means that an adequate amount of evidence must be provided.
+An ‘adequate’ amount is to an extent a matter of judgment and will depend on the type of evidence provided; if an application for RPL is compelling, then the evidence provided is adequate.